devicetree-org/lopper/README.md

    Ensure that the prerequisite tools are installed on your host.
 Lopper is written in python3, and requires that standard support libraries are installed.
-Current testing has been against python3.5.x, but no issues are expected on newer 3.x releases.
+Current testing has been against python 3.10.x (the minimum version), but no issues are expected on newer 3.x releases.

    In addition to the standard libraries, Lopper uses: pcpp (or cpp), humanfriendly, dtc and libfdt for processing and manipulating device trees.
 These tools must be